 \section{Introduction}

-Lens aberrations, typically arising from compromised image quality optimization due to design trade-offs for specific requirements, \textit{e.g.}, minimalist optical systems~\citep{heide2013high, peng2019learned}, or lenses on mobile devices~\citep{chen_mobile_2023}, and manufacturing/assembly errors~\citep{liu2024application} in complex systems, introduce blur to the captured images.
-This blur is also referred to as optical degradation~\citep{chen2021optical}, characterized by its distinctive spatially-varying nature where degradation varies across Field-of-Views (FoVs) and exhibits diverse patterns depending on optical path, representing a fundamental image quality issue but has received limited attention in the learning and vision literature.
-With the advancement of image processing, computational post-processing~\citep{schuler2011non} has become a mainstream pipeline, also known as computational aberration correction.
-Unlike non-blind methods that rely on precise Point Spread Functions (PSFs) calibration~\citep{chen2025physics}, the blind pipeline~\citep{schuler2012blind} offers more flexible and user-friendly advantages for users without optical expertise, where only the captured images are required for high-quality results.
-Recently, the deep learning-based Lens Library Pre-Training pipeline (LensLib-PT) has emerged as a powerful blind aberration correction paradigm~\citep{gong2024physics}.
-A universal network is trained to learn the mapping from diverse aberration distributions to clear images, demonstrating advantages over traditional blind deconvolution methods~\citep{eboli2022fast} in terms of generalization to different optical degradation types. \JQ{In particular, the OmniLens framework~\citep{jiang2024flexible} delivers strong performance, enabled by a large‑scale LensLib consisting of automatically designed lens samples to cover diverse real‑world aberration distributions.}
+} \IEEEPARstart{L}{ens} aberrations, typically arising from compromised image quality optimization due to design trade-offs for specific requirements, \textit{e.g.}, minimalist optical systems~\cite{heide2013high, peng2019learned}, or lenses on mobile devices~\cite{chen_mobile_2023}, and manufacturing/assembly errors~\cite{liu2024application} in complex systems, introduce blur to the captured images.
+This blur is also referred to as optical degradation~\cite{chen2021optical}, characterized by its distinctive spatially-varying nature where degradation varies across Field-of-Views (FoVs) and exhibits diverse patterns depending on optical path, representing a fundamental image quality issue but has received limited attention in the learning and vision literature.
+With the advancement of image processing, computational post-processing~\cite{schuler2011non} has become a mainstream pipeline, also known as computational aberration correction.
+Unlike non-blind methods that rely on precise Point Spread Functions (PSFs) calibration~\cite{chen2025physics}, the blind pipeline~\cite{schuler2012blind} offers more flexible and user-friendly advantages for users without optical expertise, where only the captured images are required for high-quality results.
+Recently, the deep learning-based Lens Library Pre-Training pipeline (LensLib-PT) has emerged as a powerful blind aberration correction paradigm~\cite{gong2024physics}.
+A universal network is trained to learn the mapping from diverse aberration distributions to clear images, demonstrating advantages over traditional blind deconvolution methods~\cite{eboli2022fast} in terms of generalization to different optical degradation types.
+Representative frameworks, such as OmniLens~\cite{jiang2024flexible}, have further pushed this boundary by leveraging large-scale libraries of automatically designed lens samples.

-Building upon this paradigm, as shown in Figure~\ref{fig:teaser}, this paper further proposes \textit{OmniLens++} as a robust solution to blind lens aberration correction, \JQ{with particular focus on addressing two key challenges in OmniLens}: 1) the \textit{scalability} of LensLib is limited; 2) the aberration correction model lacks \textit{guidance }to adaptively process diverse aberration distributions.